 Pete Maldonado: The Transcript

-Target Audience: Pete Maldonado is the Co-Founder and CEO at CHOMPS Chomps has raised the bar for taste, quality standards and consumer loyalty in meat snacks, a $2.5 billion category that enjoys the strong sales growth and has evolved significantly since the days of iconic brands like Slim Jim.
+Target Audience: Pete Maldonado is the Co-Founder and CEO at CHOMPS.com.
+Chomps has raised the bar for taste, quality standards, and consumer loyalty in meat snacks, a $2.5 billion category that enjoys strong sales growth and has evolved significantly since the days of iconic brands like Slim Jim.